dcm4che-dockerfiles/oauth2-proxy/README.md

       --trusted-ip strings                                  list of IPs or CIDR ranges to allow to bypass authentication.
 WARNING: trusting by IP has inherent security flaws, read the configuration documentation for more information.
       --upstream strings                                    the http url(s) of the upstream endpoint, file:// paths for static files or static://<status_code> for static response.
 Routing is based on the path
       --upstream-timeout duration                           maximum amount of time the server will wait for a response from the upstream (default 30s)
+      --use-system-trust-store                              Determines if 'provider-ca-file' files and the system trust store are used.
+If set to true, your custom CA files and the system trust store are used otherwise only your custom CA files.
       --user-id-claim oidc-email-claim                      (DEPRECATED for oidc-email-claim) which claim contains the user ID (default "email")
       --validate-url string                                 Access token validation endpoint
       --version                                             print version string